tobsirl/CompTIA-Linux-/README.md

 - Dynamically create, delete, and resize volumes
 - Map logical volumes across physical devices
 - Create virtual snapshots of each logical volume

+_Mount Point_

+An access point that is typically an empty directory where a file system is loaded or mounted to make it accessible to users.